This section provides information for students who wish to work internationally. This includes:

-Global Careers Programme – we have a programme of employers from around the world, delivering a mixture of workshops and presentations throughout the academic year.
-Some will be available on campus and others online through our pioneering new interactive platform.
+Global Careers Programme – we have a programme of employers from around the world delivering workshops and presentations throughout the academic year.
 Sign up through Career Connect within MUSE

 International students returning home